mohitpai/journey-optimizer.en/help/using/direct-mail/create-direct-mail.md

 1. To define your target audience, click the **[!UICONTROL Select audience]** button and choose from the available Adobe Experience Platform audiences.
 [Learn more](../audience/about-audiences.md).

+   >[!IMPORTANT]
+   >
+   >For now, audience selection is restricted to 3 million profiles.
+This limitation can lifted upon request to your Adobe representative.

 1. In the **[!UICONTROL Identity namespace]** field, select the appropriate namespace to identify individuals within the chosen audience.
 [Learn more](../event/about-creating.md#select-the-namespace).

    ![](assets/direct-mail-campaign-properties.png){width="800" align="center"}